dockersamples/easy-http-routing-with-traefik/README.md

 # Easy HTTP routing with Traefik

 This sample app accompanies the [Easy HTTP routing with Traefik](#) guide.
+The application is purposely kept simple to allow the focus to remain on the content of the guide - HTTP routing with Traefik.
+With Traefik, it is easy to use multiple services to split development tooling or provide additional visualization and troubleshooting tools.

-While this repo is being maintained, the application is purposely simplified to allow the focus to remain on the content of the guide.
-In this example, the app could be a single service.
-But, the point is to demonstrate how various services could be split out and HTTP routing simplified through the use of a reverse proxy (such as a React frontend with a Node/Java/.NET/anything else backend).
+Notice: This sample repo is intended to support the guide mentioned above.
+As such, the application code is purposely kept simple to keep the focus on the guide's content and should not be considered production ready.

 ![App architecture](./architecture.png)